aNullValue/rpi-pictureframe-slideshow-config/README.md

 0d. of course you should also review the rest of the files for accuracy because lord only knows what typos there might be

 0e. adjust "cron_frequent.sh" so that your preferred times are used for when the display should be put to sleep

+0f. put pictures to be displayed in the "picturesync" folder

 1. download noobs